0xMiya/Guides/Installation/systemd-boot.md

 * Mount the ESP

     Mount the esp to either "/mnt/efi" or "/mnt/boot".
 For more information see: [systemd bootloader specification](https://systemd.io/BOOT_LOADER_SPECIFICATION/).

     You can also create a seperate boot partition and mount it to "/mnt/boot" and then the esp to "/mnt/efi".
 In that case install with "bootctl --esp-path=/mnt/efi --boot-path=/mnt/boot install"
     The partition where the bootloader is installed should always be shared across all installed OS.

-        mkdir /mnt/efi        # or /mnt/boot
-        mount /<esp> /mnt/efi # or /mnt/boot
+    I will from now on refer to the mountpoint of the esp as ***\<esp\>***.

+    <span style="color:orange">Note:</span> I recommend you mounting the esp to /mnt/boot.
+It works best and I couldn't manage to get it working when installing it to any other mount point. :(

+        mkdir /mnt/<esp>
+        mount <esp-partition> /mnt/<esp>

 * chroot into the new system